samryan18/blog/_posts/2020-3-6-guess-who.md

                                     & \text{This is strictly negative so we have a max!} \nonumber \\ \\
 \end{eqnarray}$$

-So the optmal result here is to always choose M = X/2.
+So the optimal result here is to always choose M = X/2.

 # But guess who is two player!?
 Turns out, the above aside is a nice thought experiment but doesn't actually return an optimal strategy in the two player game.